tjadams/Coding-Problems/dsalgo/README.md

 #### Advantages
 - Push: Insert element at TOS in O(1) time
 - Pop: Delete element at TOS in O(1) time
+- Can be made to have a dynamic container size by resizing an underlying array or using an underlying linked list. **This is neat**

 #### Disadvantages
 - Must access top of stack element only.
 As a result: